shhdSU/shhdSU/README.md

 ### Hi there 👋
-- 🧠 It's Shahad Alklatham, Graduated on Jul 2021
+- 🧠 It's Shahad Alklatham, Graduated on Jul 2021.
-- 🌱 I’m currently learning Data Science, Machine Learning and Deep Learning
+- 🌱 I’m currently learning Data Science, Machine Learning and Deep Learning.
-- 📫 How to reach me: shhd.kaltham@gmail.com
+- 📫 How to reach me: shhd.kaltham@gmail.com.

 <!--
 **shhdSU/shhdSU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.